 When cooking with a conical earthenware pot, the order in which you add your ingredients isn't too important.
 It's such a convenient method of cooking because the unique lid shape keeps all the ingredients moist, and everything cooks together.
 It's the ultimate item of kitchenware for the one-pot meal.

-If you’re using your cast iron or stoneware pot on the stovetop, which is the most common method of cooking for most recipes, be careful not to set the heat too high, as you may damage the pot (and also potentially burn your delicious Moroccan Chicken!)
-The best way to avoid any damage is to use some form of diffuser, usually a thin metal plate, between the pot and the burner for protection.
+If you're using your cast iron or stoneware pot on the stovetop, which is the most common method of cooking for most recipes, be careful not to set the heat too high, as you may damage the pot (and also potentially burn your delicious Moroccan Chicken!)
+The best way to avoid any damage is to use some form of a diffuser, usually a thin metal plate, between the pot and the burner for protection.

-The traditional pot also works well in the oven, but again, don’t set it to an extremely high temperature.
-If you have an unfinished cast iron or stoneware pot, you can also use it over a grill or a campfire, but keep the flame level low and cook for a little longer then you would on the stove.
+The traditional pot also works well in the oven, but again, don't set it to an extremely high temperature.
+If you have unfinished cast iron or stoneware pot, you can also use it over a grill or a campfire, but keep the flame level low and cook for a little longer than you would on the stove.

 Although cast iron pots are incredibly sturdy, they may become brittle when exposed to very sudden changes in temperature.
 After cooking, you should always allow your traditional pot to cool naturally on the stove, or on a heat resistant mat.